CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 - `host` refers to the server’s hostname of the PostgreSQL database.

 - `port` refers to the port number of the PostgreSQL database server.
+The postgreSQL default port is `5432`.

 - `dbname` is the database name.

-- `user` refers to the username of the user.
+- `user` refers to the username of the user that will be used to connect to the database.

 - `password` refers to the password that is set by the user.

-The example code below shows how PHP uses the `PDO_PGSQL` driver, `PDO_PGSQL DSN`, and `PDO` class to connect to the PostgreSQL database.
+The example code below shows how PHP uses the `PDO_PGSQL DSN` and `PDO` class to connect to the PostgreSQL database.

 Code: